 As a part of the age-old ritual, two or three persons from every household carry burning cedar sticks in their hands and throw the lit sticks into the bonfire.
 This bonfire is the symbol of harmony in the local community.
 The actual date of the festival is always decided by the Lama.

 When: May, Where: Dharamsala and Bir

-Planning to travel to Himachal in coming months?
-Then plan your trip during the above mentioned local fairs and festivals held in devbhoomi Himachal.
+Planning to travel to Himachal in the coming months?
+Then plan your trip during the above mentioned local fairs and festivals held in devbhoomi Himachal Pradesh.